 Create a new document at any size you want.
 Then insert the text that you are going to highlight.
-The font I use is Calibri.
+The font I used is Calibri.
 Change the font size to 48 pt.

-It is not good to have a short text with hyphenation.
-To fix this, click the text frame and then open Paragraph panel (Command + Shift + T).
-Remove the tick mark before Hyphenate on the panel to disable the hyphenation.
+It's not good to have a short text with hyphenation.
+To fix this, click the text frame and then open the Paragraph panel (Command-Shift-T).
+Remove the tick mark before Hyphenate on the panel to remove hyphenation in InDesign.

 Press Enter to put the sentence after the cursor into a new paragraph.
 Repeat the same process for the next line.

-The text structure looks the same with the previous step, but this time the text has three paragraphs.
-You can check it by using Type > Show Hidden Character (Command + Option + I).
+The text structure looks the same as the previous step, but this time the text has three paragraphs.
+You can check it by using Type > Show Hidden Characters (Command-Option-I).
 You will see a character like a reversed P which indicates the end of the paragraph.
 It means that the line below the character is a new paragraph.
-The # character means the end of the text/story.
+The # character means the end of the text.

-Change the text color to white to make you easier to adjust the Paragraph Rules later.
-Double click the text frame and then select all paragraph (Command + A).
-Open Color panel (F6), click the "T" icon on the panel, click the Fill icon which is represented by the square.
-Set all color values to zero to turn the text color to white.
-Press Esc when you're finished changing the color.
+Change the text color to white to make it easier to adjust the Paragraph Rules later.
+Double-click the text frame and then select the whole paragraph (Command-A).
+Open the Color panel (F6), click the "T" icon on the panel, and click the Fill icon which is represented by the square.
+Set all the color values to zero to turn the text color white.
+Press Escape when you're finished changing the color.

-Make sure the text frame is selected, open the Paragraph panel (Command + Option + T).
-Click on the small icon on the top right corner of the panel and then choose Paragraph Rules (Command + Option + J)
+Make sure the text frame is selected, and open the Paragraph panel (Command-Option-T).
+Click on the small icon in the top-right corner of the panel, and then choose Paragraph Rules (Command-Option-J) in InDesign.

-Activate "Preview" to see the live result of the adjustments and then set up the paragraph as follows.
-Choose Rule Below, and activate Rule On box, Weight: 50 pt, Color: Black, Width: Text, Offset: -13 mm, Left Indent: -3 mm, Right Indent -4 mm.
+Activate Preview to see the live result of the adjustments, and then set up the paragraph as follows.
+Choose Rule Below, and activate the Rule On box, Weight: 50 pt, Color: Black, Width: Text, Offset: -13 mm, Left Indent: -3 mm, Right Indent -4 mm.

-Press OK when you are finished with the set up.
+Press OK when you are finished with the setup.
 That's it!
-You have created the highlight for the text!
+You have created the InDesign highlight for the text effect!

-You can use this technique for short text like title, quotation, and captions in your layout design to give them more style and emphasis.
-Experiment with the text size and Paragraph Rules options for different variation.
+Thanks for trying out this InDesign text effect tutorial!
+You now know how easy it is to learn how to highlight in InDesign with an effect.
+You can use this InDesign highlight text effect technique for short text-like titles, quotations, and captions in your layout design to give them more style and emphasis.
+Experiment with the text size and Paragraph Rules options for different variations.